Gabriela444/currency-converter/README.md

 Hello!

 In this repository I want to show you currency converter.
 It can convert amount in PLN, EUR, USD and GBP in different combination with each other.
-Currently It’s outdated, it was made from data 22 October 2022.